This blog may contain affiliate links. Read our disclosure policy for more info.

 Rooms here start from around $190 CAD.
 To me, this is great value considering everything you get for that price.
 I would stay at the Coast Capri Hotel in Kelowna again.

-You can book the Coast Capri Hotel easily on their website or on Booking.com.
+You can check the availability and book the Coast Capri Hotel on Booking.com.

 $$ – Econo Lodge Inn and Suites